Pontifical Commission for the Protection of Minors: Creation

 On 5 December 2013, following a meeting of the Council of Cardinal Advisers, Cardinal Seán O'Malley announced that Pope Francis had decided to create a commission for the protection of minors to evaluate current programs, propose initiatives, and identify personnel to implement them, "including lay persons, religious and priests with responsibilities for the safety of children, in relations with the victims, in mental health, in the application of the law, etc." Pope Francis created the Pontifical Commission for the Protection of Minors and named its first eight members on 22 March 2014.
 They were tasked with drafting the Commission's statutes to "define its tasks and competencies".

-On 10 September 2014, Father Robert W. Oliver, the chief prosecutor of clergy for sex abuse crimes at the Congregation for the Doctrine of the Faith, was named the Commission's secretary.
-On 17 December 2014, Pope Francis added eight members to the Commission, including a second abuse survivor, Peter Saunders, head of a UK-based organization of sexual abuse survivors, and experts from five continents, bringing the total to 17 (the original right, the secretary, and the additional eight), eight of them women.
+On 10 September 2014, Father Robert W. Oliver BH, the chief prosecutor of clergy for sex abuse crimes at the Congregation for the Doctrine of the Faith, was named the Commission's secretary.
+On 17 December 2014, Pope Francis added eight members to the Commission, including a second abuse survivor, Peter Saunders, head of a UK-based organization of sexual abuse survivors, and experts from five continents, bringing the total to 17 (the original eight, the secretary, and the additional eight), eight of them women.
 This announcement identified O'Malley as president of the Commission for the first time.

 The Commission met for the first time on 6–8 February 2015, and on 8 May released the Commission's statutes, which were dated 21 April 2015.

 The statutes declared the Commission "an autonomous institution attached to the Holy See".
 It was to propose initiatives to promote local responsibility, based on extensive consultations church officials, including local jurisdictions, organizations of religious, and Curial departments.
 Its maximum membership was set at 18, appointed to three-year terms.
 The terms of the president and secretary may be renewed.
 It details the procedures for meetings, setting the Commission's agenda, and delegating questions to work groups.
 The norms described were given force for three years, at which point the members could propose modifications.

 Developments

-In 2015, Commission member Marie Collins, former victim of abuse, has criticized the Vatican for failing to sufficiently fund the panel, a problem she claims could jeopardize the commission’s work.
+In 2015, Commission member Marie Collins, former victim of abuse, has criticized the Vatican for failing to sufficiently fund the panel, a problem she claims could jeopardize the commission's work.
 The commission has been advised to consider raising its own funds to complete the work.

 In February 2016, the commission members watched the Oscar-nominated film Spotlight together.
 The movie dramatizes the 2001 experience of the Pulitzer Prize-winning investigative team at the Boston Globe as they uncovered and exposed systematic sex abuse and subsequent cover-ups by clergy and members of the church hierarchy in Boston.